ignwombat/ccpm/README.md

 In this case, `example` is the path to the project root.

 **Note:** if a dependency includes its own `main` file, it will compile all the modules into one file.
 If said dependency already has an entry in the `.out` folder, this will be used.
-To ignore this, refer to the follownig example:
+To ignore this, refer to the following example:
 ```
 npm run compile example force
 ```